saeedhassansolangi/Creating-Development-Environment-for-Node-and-React/README.md

 ### Configure Webpack

- * To configure Webpack to bundle your application into a single bundle file, create a __webpack.config.js__  file under the root of the project and put the following module.exports object in it:
+ * To configure Webpack to bundle our application into a single bundle file, create a __webpack.config.js__  file under the root of the project and put the following module.exports object in it:

 __webpack.config.js__
 ```javascript